husamahmud/alx-low_level_programming/README.md

 - How to use the exit function
 - What are the functions calloc and realloc from the standard library and how to use them

+### 0x0E.
+C - Structures, typedef

+- What are structures, when, why and how to use them
+- How to use typedef